AMSDavis/cadl/CONTRIBUTING.md

    want to debug the language server in VS Code while debugging the VS client in VS.
-6. **Regenerate .tmlanguage**: This runs the code that produces the adl.tmlanguage file that provides syntax highlighting of ADL in VS and VS Code.
+6. **Regenerate .tmlanguage**: This runs the code that produces the cadl.tmlanguage file that provides syntax highlighting of Cadl in VS and VS Code.
 Select this to debug its build process.

 # Developing the Visual Studio Extension